Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Low-energy excited states

 \section{Low-energy excited states}

-To complete the study of the structure of the few-body fermions systems, in this section we discuss the low energy excitation spectrum which will be useful to understand the dynamics and the response of the system to an external perturbation.
+To complete the study of the structure of the few-body fermion systems, in this section we discuss the low energy excitation spectrum which will be useful to understand the dynamics and the response of the system to an external perturbation.
+In this section we present an algorithmic procedure to assign quantum labels to the different states, a more formal study of the symmetries in few-atom systems with examples for three to five atoms is given in Ref.~\cite{harshman}.